 Model name: Japanese Encephalitis (JE) model (model under development)

-Institution: Oxford University Clinical Research (OUCRU), Vietnam
+Modellers: Hannah Clapham, Duy Nguyen Institution: National University of Singapore, (previously Oxford University Clinical Research (OUCRU), Vietnam)

 The number of cases, deaths, and DALYs are calculated by first estimating a national or sub-national level force of infection (FOI) rate per susceptible individual from age-specific case and seroprevalence data prior to the introduction of vaccine.
 The FOI is then multiplied by the estimated number of susceptible individuals per age class to arrive at an expected number of infections.
 The number of susceptible individuals is estimated via a spatial analysis of the number of people living in JE-endemic areas.
 The model incorporates uncertainty in the estimation of the FOI and susceptible population sizes.